How a canal lock works

 1. The lock must be empty, with the lower doors open, in the same position as the end of the procedure for when a barge is coming downstream.

-2. The lock keeper will cut off the water current being provided, by lowering the sluice gates.
-This will reduce turbulence as you enter the lock.
+2. The lock keeper will lower the sluice gates to cut off the water current being provided, reducing turbulence as you enter the lock.

 3. The barge will line up and enter the lock slowly.